DhruvaD1/Nintendo-NES-Emulator/ReadMe.md

 ![Mario](SI_3DSVC_SuperMarioBros.jpg)

 In no way shape or form is this meant to hurt nintendo.
 Just a cool project to explore low level and os design.
+Through something I love

 The program has a virtual cpu and bus.
 Please take the time to look through the code.